Can You Get a CPS Case Closed Fast?

 How Long Does a CPS Case Last?

-Although it depends on the case's particulars, CPS usually has about 45 days to complete an investigation.
-CPS has to send a notification to the parents, stating the reasons for the delay in case the investigation takes longer than usual.
+Although the timeframe depends on the case's particulars, CPS usually has about 45 days to complete an investigation.
+If the investigation takes longer than usual, CPS must send a notification to the parents stating the reasons for the delay.

 How Do I Know if My CPS Case Is Closed?